SiaFoundation/web/.changeset/yellow-mugs-watch.md

 '@siafoundation/renterd': minor
 ---

-All hosts autopilot features are now disabled and hidden if renterd is running with autopilot disabled.
+All autopilot features are now disabled and hidden if renterd is running with autopilot disabled.